Tohbey/Tohbey/README.md

 - 🔭 I’m currently working on a Secure-portal for uploading documents
 - 🌱 I’m currently learning sequelize with nodejs and express
 - 📫 How to reach me: fafoworatobi25@gmail.com
-- ⚡ Fun fact: Just think about what the first person that milked a cow had in his mind🤯
+- ⚡ Fun fact: Just think about what the first person that milked a cow and what he had in his mind🤯

 [![Twitter Follow](https://img.shields.io/twitter/follow/Tobeyfafo?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FTobeyfafor&screen_name=Tobeyfafo)